DIY Gift Baskets To Be Proud Of

 Recently we shared a blog on putting together a coffee themed hamper, which proved popular, so now we’re sharing some inspiration for other gift boxes you might like to create.
 Making a gift basket is such a creative way to give a present, and people love being able to use the whole thing, including the basket the present came in.
 And once you have all the right materials – they’re super easy to assemble.

-For early birds, this is the perfect time to think about Christmas hampers, and we have some great seasonal gift boxes and packaging coming in this year.
+For early birds, this is the perfect time to think about Christmas hampers, and we have some great seasonal gift boxes and gift packaging coming in this year.
 However, while these hampers could certainly work under the Christmas tree, they’d also be lovely to give us a birthday, house warming or bridesmaid gift basket.
 They’re incredibly easy to personalise, by choosing your gift baskets, filler and final touches, in your favourite finishes and colours.

 Choosing The Perfect Basket